-The Global Institute is Kids4Peace’s flagship policy and advocacy program for teens from Jerusalem and the USA.
+The Global Institute is Kids4Peace’s flagship policy and advocacy program for teens from around the world.

 During twelve intense days in Washington, DC, our most committed youth interact with senior officials, discuss global issues, and learn skills to be public leaders for peace.

-The program culminates with Advocacy Day on Capitol Hill, where youth meet with dozens of congressional offices.
+The program culminates with Advocacy Day on Capitol Hill, where youth share their passions and priorities with congressional offices.

 During the Global Institute, youth from Jerusalem and the USA form strong relationships, as they learn from the experiences of teens from other backgrounds who are equally committed to peace.
 In addition to dialogue, team-building, and cultural activities, the program has six key components:

 - Leadership Labs: World-class trainers lead experiential workshops in social entrepreneurship, public narrative, community organizing, and political advocacy.